-- Text reconstruction (dictogloss)
+Text reconstruction (dictogloss)

 We will no longer accept your doctor's statement as proof of unfitness, as we consider that if you are able to go to the doctor, you are able to come to work.

-- The teacher reads the short paragraph
+- The teacher reads the paragraph.

-- Student A just listens
+- Student A just listens.

-- Student B writes what she/he can
+- Student B writes what they can.

-- Then in pairs they reconstruct the paragraph
+- Then in pairs they reconstruct the paragraph.

-- The teacher reads the paragraph again
+- The teacher reads the paragraph again.

-- In fours they compare their writing
+- In fours they compare their writing.

-- Mutual dictation (information gap)
+Mutual dictation (information gap)

-- Student B has the other
+- Student B has a copy with different words missing.

-- Using the students
+Using the students

 - The teacher elicits adjectives from the students and writes them on the board.